scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 See [Github integration](https://scribe-security.netlify.app/docs/ci-integrations/github/)

 ## Scribe service integration
-Scribe provides a set of services to store, verify and manage the supply chain integrity. \
+Scribe provides a set of services to store, verify and manage the supply chain integrity. <br />
 Following are some integration examples.

 ### Usage